tilt-dev/tilt.build/docs/tests_in_tilt.md

 ```

 #### Go tests by package
-With this approach, your tests are split into different cards (one per Go package), giving you both more control over when certain tests run, and more visibility into what is going wrong:
+Here, your tests are split into different cards (one per Go package).
+This approach gives you both more control over when certain tests run (in the snippet below, tests for package `foo` run only when a file in directory `foo` changes), and more visibility into what is going wrong (because tests are broken up more, so it's easier to see what failed).

+The trade-off for speed and visibility here is looser matching between files and the tests they affect (the above example will rerun tests for package `foo` when its files _or anything it depends on_ change).
 ```python
 CWD = os.getcwd()